shorics/pdr-cloud-assessment/README.md

   - store is only available on component level or on root
   - needs to be root provided to be available in e. g. resolvers
   - if store is root then every dependency of store also needs to be available in root e. g. `UserService`
-  - effects cannot put into separate file because type safeness is nearly impossible
+  - effects cannot be put into separate files because type safeness is nearly impossible
   - events are experimental but the only way to get redux pattern back

 ### pagination and filtering done in frontend